Cordia parvifolia, Little-leaf Cordia

 Common Name: Little-leaf Cordia

-Also Called: Small-leaf Geigertree and Smallleaf Cordia; (Spanish: Vara Prieta, Palo Prieto, San Juanito)
+Also Called: Small-leaf Geigertree, Smallleaf Cordia; (Spanish: Vara Prieta, Palo Prieto, San Juanito)

 Family: Boraginaceae, Forget-Me-Not Family

 Size: About 6 to 8 tall, can grow as wide or wider as it is tall.